 1 of 12

 family gatherings around the holidays are a warm, glittering dream awash with cheer and goodwill to all.
-If only.
+If only!
 The truth is that most of us have a family member (or two or three) who rubs us the wrong way, threatening to ruin our revelry and dismantle our joy.
 While you may be able to avoid them the rest of the year, you’re still required to sit shoulder-to-shoulder with them at the holiday table once a year.
 Here are a few tried-and-true methods for coping with difficult people that can help you not only prevent conflict, but can also make your holiday much more enjoyable.

 “An ounce of preparation is worth a pound of cure.”
 Although Ben Franklin probably wasn’t talking about how he was planning to deal with his drunken uncle at Christmas dinner, it’s nonetheless wise advice for those gatherings at which you’ll encounter a family member who gets under your skin.
 A few days — or at least a few hours — before the event, make a plan for how you’ll manage any difficult situations if they arise.
 Consider all the different scenarios that could play out and decide ahead of time the best way to handle each situation.
 This will prevent you from being caught off guard and reacting in a way you might later regret.

 Instead of avoiding conflict, facing difficult relationships with loving kindness can often prevent conflict from ever taking place.
 Rather than let your sister’s icy demeanor freeze you out, attempt to melt her with your own warmth.
-Maybe she’s still mad at you for forgetting to call her back, or maybe she’s having a bad week at work.
+Maybe she’s still mad at you for forgetting to call her back or maybe she’s having a bad week at work.
 Whatever the issue, you’ll head off a sticky situation if you confront it with sweetness, rather than responding in kind.

-WEAR YOUR WATCH ON YOUR OTHER WRIST
+WEAR YOUR WATCH ON YOUR OTHER WRIST.

 Making a change that feels weird to you, such as wearing your watch on your other wrist, can help you remember to remain differentiated.
 “I’ve prescribed this to clients before because it feels weird,” Honda says.
 “An hour or a couple of hours in you’ll realize your watch is on your other arm, and it will remind you to remain differentiated to what’s happening and to not get wrapped up in the emotional field.”

 When your overly critical sister comments on your second serving of mashed potatoes as she eyes your waistline, you feel the anger rise inside you like a volcano on the verge of erupting.
 But that doesn’t mean you have to blow your top.
 Mindfulness allows you to be aware of your emotions in a difficult situation without reacting to them.
 Instead, observe your anger toward your sister’s comment like a casual bystander rather than a combatant.
 Focus on your breath, taking a few slow, deep inhales and exhales.
 Notice the emotions, and then send them on their way.

-“Most people who present problematic social behaviors at a get-together are doing so out of desperation,” explains Honda.
-“These people are suffering.
-They’re often worried that no one likes them, so they’ll try to control things by talking a lot or by desperately trying to get laughs because they feel so uncomfortable".
+“Most people who present problematic social behaviors at a get-together are doing so out of desperation,” says family therapist Kirk Honda.
+“They’re often worried that no one likes them, so they’ll try to control things by talking a lot or by desperately trying to get laughs because they feel so uncomfortable."
 Keeping that in mind may help you to be kinder to your offensive uncle instead of fleeing in embarrassment.

-GET ONE-ON-ONE TIME
+GET ONE-ON-ONE TIME.